Zywave/booster/src/_areas/application-framework/components/analytics.md

 #### Step 3: Add 'identity'

 The last thing you need to supply is a unique global identifier to the `identity` attribute in `<zywave-analytics>`.
 With the way the third-party scripts work, we need an identifier to help track a given individual across multiple sessions and devices. `identity` should be a guaranteed unique global identifier from your system.

-For Zywave, we use a combination of `profileTypeCode` and `profileId`, separated by a tilde (e.g., `identity="B~1234"`).
+<docs-note>For Zywave, we use a combination of `profileTypeCode` and `profileId`, separated by a tilde (e.g., `identity="B~1234"`).</docs-note>

 <docs-spacer></docs-spacer>